July / August 2016 EXHIBIT

 Judy Thomas, Carol Flaitz and Barbara Smith

-Judy Thomas, Barbara Smith and Carol Flaitz will each be “artists-in-residence” for one week at the Newburgh Free Library this month, inspiring local children and their families with a series of free, fun art activities during “Art Start,” which runs Mondays through Thursdays from July 11 – 28, from 10 a.m. until 2 p.m.
+Judy Thomas, Barbara Smith and Carol Flaitz will each be “artists-in-residence” for one week at the Newburgh Free Library this month, inspiring local children and their families with a series of free, fun art activities during “Art Start,” which runs July 11 – 28, from 10 a.m. until 2 p.m. and extended to Aug.
+1 – 18, from 11 a.m. to 1 p.m., Mondays through Thursdays.

 The three artists will also display their own artwork in the Library Lobby Gallery for the duration of “Art Start.”